khalilami2005-ctrl/machine_learning_web_app/Readme.md

 The /docs endpoint is powered by [Swagger](https://github.com/swagger-api/swagger-ui) and comes in very handy in order to test our API and verify that everything is working correctly.
-It is also very useful for developers wanting to test our API
+It is also very useful for developers wanting to test our API.